klownie/bevy_sdf_klown/README.md

 - [ ] Compatibility with bevy_solair (ray tracing)
 - [ ] Compatibility as a WESL shader
 - [ ] make the shape have instanciable
+- [ ] make the max  amount of SdOp dynamicaly changeable instead of hardcoded

 ## Compatibility